ageekinportland/titanium_documentation/source/en/animations_in_action.md

 	opacity: 0
 });
 ~~~
 We'll use the **openingLabel** to demonstrate 3D matrix transforms and save the **closingLabel** for demonstrating [opacity animation](ui_design.html#opacity).
-Lets take a closer look at **openingLabel** first.
-We already have our label so lets go ahead and create a 3D matrix that we will use as part of the animation:
+Let's take a closer look at **openingLabel** first.
+We already have our label so let's go ahead and create a 3D matrix that we will use as part of the animation:

 ~~~
 var olt = Titanium.UI.create3DMatrix();